fabianlee/spring-micro-with-actuator/README.md

 * PUT /api/product - create or update a product
 * POST /api/product/{id}/sale - create a sale record for specific product

-These services can be invoked from a simple REST client or curl/wget, but they are also self-documented and exposed from the integrated OpenAPI documentation (Swagger):
+These services can be invoked from a simple REST client or curl/wget, but they are also self-documented and exposed from the OpenAPI documentation (Swagger) coming from the 'springdoc-openapi-ui' project dependency.

 * http://localhost:8080/swagger-ui/index.html

 ## Prometheus Metrics

-This service exposes metrics from 3 different endpoints to illustrate multiple ways to achieve monitoring integration.
+This service exposes metrics from 3 different endpoints to illustrate multiple ways to achieve Prometheus monitoring integration.

 * basic build metrics on main service port - http://localhost:8080/metrics
 * JVM and custom metrics using Actuator on mgmt port - http://localhost:8081/actuator/prometheus
-* REST service level metrics using custom Actuator endpoint on mgmt port - http://localhost:8081/actuator/prometheus-custom
+* Service level metrics using custom Actuator endpoint on mgmt port - http://localhost:8081/actuator/prometheus-custom

 ### basic build metrics exposed at :8080/metrics:

-* spring_micro_with_actuator - set to 0.0, just to test for existence
+* spring_micro_with_actuator - set to 0.0, simply there to test for existence
-* management_server_port - pulled from application.properties, port where /actuator is exposed
+* management_server_port - pulled from [application.properties](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/resources/application.properties), port where /actuator is exposed
-* spring_micro_with_actuator_info - multidimensional metric that pulls info from build.gradle for name, group, version
+* spring_micro_with_actuator_info - multidimensional metric that pulls info from [build.gradle](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/build.gradle) for name, group, version

 ### JVM and custom metrics exposed at :8081/prometheus:

-The 'micrometer-registry-prometheus:' package by default exposes many generic JVM level metrics such as memory and disk utilization at /promtheus.
+The 'micrometer-registry-prometheus' package by default exposes many generic JVM level metrics such as memory and disk utilization at :8081/prometheus.
 We can add our own custom metrics to this endpoint by creating a Class that uses [constructor injection of the MeterRegistry](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/java/org/fabianlee/springmicrowithactuator/actuator/MyMetricsCustomBean.java).

 * number_of_sales - how many items have been sold since the service started
 * total_revenue - the total dollar amount that has been sold using this service (any and all items)
 * low_inventory_count{pid=%d,pname="%s"} - [tagged metric](https://sysdig.com/blog/prometheus-metrics/) that shows products whose count is less than 3
-* sys_env{key="%s",value="%s"} - any environment values that start with 'K8S_', useful to capture environment vars such as 'K8S_node_name' that are passed via [Downward API](https://fabianlee.org/2021/05/01/kubernetes-using-the-downward-api-to-access-pod-container-metadata/)
+* sys_env{key="%s",value="%s"} - any environment values that start with 'K8S_', useful to capture environment vars such as 'K8S_node_name' that are passed via [K8S Downward API](https://fabianlee.org/2021/05/01/kubernetes-using-the-downward-api-to-access-pod-container-metadata/)

 ### JVM and custom metrics exposed at :8081/prometheus-custom:

-We can expose our own Actuator custom endpoint at '/actuator/prometheus-custom' by using the [ControllerEndpoint annotation](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/java/org/fabianlee/springmicrowithactuator/actuator/CustomPrometheusEndpoint.java) are:
+We can expose our own Actuator custom endpoint at ':8081/actuator/prometheus-custom' by using the [ControllerEndpoint annotation](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/java/org/fabianlee/springmicrowithactuator/actuator/CustomPrometheusEndpoint.java) are:

 * custom_number_of_sales - how many items have been sold since the service started
 * custom_total_revenue - the total dollar amount that has been sold using this service (any and all items)
 * custom_low_inventory_count{pid=%d,pname="%s"} - [tagged metric](https://sysdig.com/blog/prometheus-metrics/) that shows products whose count is less than 3
-* custom_sys_env{key="%s",value="%s"} - any environment values that start with 'K8S_', useful to capture environment vars such as 'K8S_node_name' that are passed via [Downward API](https://fabianlee.org/2021/05/01/kubernetes-using-the-downward-api-to-access-pod-container-metadata/)
+* custom_sys_env{key="%s",value="%s"} - any environment values that start with 'K8S_', useful to capture environment vars such as 'K8S_node_name' that are passed via [K8S Downward API](https://fabianlee.org/2021/05/01/kubernetes-using-the-downward-api-to-access-pod-container-metadata/)

 These values can be scraped using Prometheus, and configured to alert.
-For example, alerts could be emailed to staff when a product is reaching low levels of inventory so that it can be reordered from Suppliers.
+For example, Prometheus and AlertManager alert staff via a [PrometheusRule](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/resources/kubernetes/prometheusrule-spring-micro-with-actuator.yaml) when a product is reaching low levels of inventory so that it can be reordered from Suppliers.

-## Running Application on local development server
+## Running as SpringBoot Jar for local development

 ```
 #